scollier/demo/README.md

 oc logs importer-fedora-pnbqh
 ```

-Once the importer pod completes, this pvc is ready for use in kubevirt.
+Once the importer pod completes, this PVC is ready for use in kubevirt.

-Let's create a vm making use of it.
-Note that we priorly change the yaml definition of this vm to inject the default public key of root user in the GCP vm
+Let us create a vm making use of it.
+Note that we priorly change the yaml definition of this vm to inject the default public key of root user in the GCP vm.

 ```